 The coming of the lawless one will be in accordance with the work of Satan displayed in all kinds of counterfeit miracles, signs and wonders, and in every sort of evil that deceives those who are perishing.
 They perish because they refused to love the truth and so be saved.
 For this reason God sends them a powerful delusion so that they will believe the lie and so that all will be condemned who have not believed the truth but have delighted in wickedness (2 Thes.
 2:9-12).

 God has always allowed, and even helped mankind to take our desires to their ultimate conclusion.
 This is a great blessing for those who desire to spend eternity with Him, but a curse for those who want to be rid of Him for good.
-Never will this be more obvious than in the time of and just following the Rapture.
+Never will this be more obvious than at the time of the Rapture.

-We who want more than anything to dwell in His presence forever will receive our heart’s desire when in the twinkling of an eye we’ll be whisked off the planet to begin our adventure in Eternity.
-But God will send those who have rejected His offer of pardon a powerful delusion that will make them certain that they made the right choice.
+We who want more than anything to dwell in His presence forever will receive our heart’s desire when we’ll suddenly be snatched off the planet to begin our adventure in Eternity.
+But God will send those who have rejected His offer of pardon a powerful delusion that will make them certain that they made the right choice in doing so.
 This delusion will cause them to believe Satan’s deceptions with such conviction that they’ll follow him to an eternity of torment in the Lake of Fire.

-Through out Daniel’s 70th Week , even after numerous judgments that are obviously from God, most of the people of Earth will continue to reject Him.
+But throughout Daniel’s 70th Week , even after numerous judgments that are obviously from God, most of the people of Earth will continue to reject Him and follow the anti-Christ instead.
 These examples tell the sad story.